Main Contributors to TheTechMentor.com:

 Note: On articles that already have a large number of comments we might not allow more.

-We have thousands of people on our mailing list, but many prefer to be left alone (which we do because we are too busy most of the time!).
+We have thousands of people on our mailing list, but we mostly leave them alone (which we do because we are too busy most of the time!).

 How can TheTechMentor.com help me?

-We offer lots of free resources and articles to help you solve problems and succeed as a computer tech.
+We offer lots of free resources and articles to help you solve computer and network problems and succeed as a computer tech, network technician, or DIYer.

-Some popular ones are things like lists of computer tools and network installation toolkits.
+Some popular ones are things like how to recover deleted files (that can help everyone!), lists of computer tools and network installation toolkits, just for example.

-Getting people out of trouble is also a common theme with recovering data from deleted/damage hard drives or mobile smart-phones.
+Getting people out of trouble is also a common theme with how to recover data from deleted/damage hard drives or to recover deleted notes on mobile smart-phones.

-By the way, Casey Loves Macs and Jeff currently loves his Microsoft Surface (but also loves his long line of iPhones!).
-We don't discriminate.
+By the way, Casey Loves Macs and Jeff currently loves his Microsoft Surface Pro (but also loves his long line of iPhones!).
+We don't discriminate on tech.
 We think you should not either; it might help your computer service business if you can handle a wider range of systems.
 It has without doubt been an advantage to us and students to be able to offer support to Microsoft Windows and Apple Mac computer systems.

 In addition, we offer free articles to help you launch and run an IT business as well as a free guide on How to Make Your First $1000 as an IT Consultant.